mikitahap/endless-road-runner/README.md

 ## 📜 License

-This project is open-source, feel free to use the code.
+This project is open-source, and licensed under the MIT License - see the [LICENSE](LICENSE) file for details.